project-oak/rust-verification-tools/docs/using-annotations.md

 This might be useful if you wonder how propverify is implemented or if you prefer to use the more conventional verifier interface.

+This code is in `demos/simple/klee` and the shell commands in this file are in `demos/simple/klee/verify.sh`.

 ```
 use verification_annotations as verifier;